-- \1 The terminal [YZ] is not used for control.
-If the PG issues Z phase outputs, there is no need to connect the PG wire to this terminal. - \2 For wiring between the PG and the inverter, use a shielded cable.
+- 1 When a Fuji VG motor exclusively designed for vector control is connected, the signal names in parentheses () apply. - 2 The terminal [YZ] is not used for control.
+If the PG issues Z phase outputs, there is no need to connect the PG wire to this terminal. - 3 For wiring between the PG and the inverter, use a shielded cable.
 Basically, the shielded layer should be grounded.
 If any malfunction occurs due to noise, however, connecting the shielded layer to the terminal [CM] may reduce the problem.
 If the wiring between the PG and the inverter is long, interference of A- and B-phases may cause PG signal malfunctions, resulting in abnormal noise or torque pulsation.
-In such a case, minimizing the wiring length (by reviewing the wiring route) or using a cable with a smaller stray capacitance may reduce the problem. - \3 The terminal SS of the VG motor should be opened. - \4 When using the inverter internal power supply, turn the slide switch J1 on the PG interface card to the INT position; when using an external power supply, to the EXT position.
+In such a case, minimizing the wiring length (by reviewing the wiring route) or using a cable with a smaller stray capacitance may reduce the problem. - 4 The terminal SS of the VG motor should be opened. - 5 When using the inverter internal power supply, turn the slide switch J1 on the PG interface card to the INT position; when using an external power supply, to the EXT position.